junesirius/junesirius.github.io/_posts/Supernatural/SPN_Wild_West/SPN-Wild-west-whole-novel.md

 He could be killed any minute now.
 Cas thinks bitterly.
 And then Dean and Sam would be trapped in the western wasteland in the past, forever.
 They won't even reach the time when the first Impala was ever produced when they die of old age -- if they die of old age.
 They won't ever come back home again.

 Cas blinks his eyes hard, opening all his wings again, wounded or not, shooting upwards.
 Directly into Raphael from below.
-The rings around his essence rotate fast and urgent, like a rapidly beating heart.
+The rings around his essence spin fast and urgent, like a rapidly beating heart.

 Raphael doesn't expect the change of direction in his moves.
 He has no time of diverting.

 Castiel uses his whole existence as bullet, the momentum as the fuel, hitting Raphael in his most vulnerable ring -- the same part in Cas that is beating and rotating glaringly, the innermost ring around the essence.
-Raphael is pushed out of balance, for a split of heartbeat, out of control of where he's heading.
+Raphael is pushed out of balance, for a split of heartbeat time, out of control of where he's heading.

-Castiel catches the blink of opportunity when Raphael is not looking at him, diving straight into the time flux below him.
+Castiel catches the blink of opportunity when Raphael does not have eyes on him, diving straight into the time flux below him.

 The time dimension swirls and spins around him, sucking him into the point he chooses.
 The speed of rotation makes his rings twist and deform.
 No wonder every time he pops Dean in and out, he'd complain about motion sickness.
 This must be the exact dizziness a human would feel if he doesn't have any grace left.